mzabani/codd/docs/SCHEMA-MAPPINGS.md

 A complete list of all columns that affect our DB hashing algorithm can be found in this document.
 The rationale behind not including a column is that we don't want/need to include columns that satisfy any of these criteria:

 - Are DB-instance-dependent: plain OIDs always satisfy this.
+When a OID column appears included in this document, it's the referenced object's name that we hash.
 - Are already accounted for in a hierarchical on-disk ancestor or descendant.
 - Affect naming of folders and/or files in the on-disk hashes.
 - Are redundant, i.e. at least one other column will always change when the ignored column changes.
-- Most importantly: do not affect any possible query's results for the Application User.
+- Do not affect any possible query's results for the Application User.
 On-Disk size of objects, user's password and others fall in this category.

 **IMPORTANT:** Not all features are currently perfectly mapped.
 Search this document for "TODO" to find missing/imperfect mappings.